 My 2020 was tough.
 It began with small nuisances, like moving out of San Francisco and moving back home.
 Then, it became sadder and sadder: my startup fizzling out; my dad getting a health scare; my grandpa passing away.

-Sure, I could feel better for a day or two, but I was always on edge, knowing that another bad day might be right around the corner.
+I could feel better for a day or two, but for months, I was always on edge, knowing another bad day was right around the corner.

 Now, a kind of armor goes up when I’m about to dip into a negative episode.

-Armor built from a mix of self-compassion and forgiveness and an arsenal of self-care technique.
+Armor built from self-compassion and forgiveness and an arsenal of self-care technique.

-Today, I clack away on my laptop amidst water falling from the sky to bring you some of this arsenal from a very special book.
+And on this rainy Sunday, I bring you some of this arsenal from a very special book.

 Dr. David Burns’ Feeling Good: The New Mood Therapy.